-Throughout the year teachers use a variety of assessment data including short-term and long- term projects, portfolios, performance tasks, chapter tests, homework, etc., to continually monitor student progress as well as to adapt curriculum and develop effective instructional strategies.
+Throughout the year teachers use a variety of assessment data including short-term and long-term projects, portfolios, performance tasks, chapter tests, homework, etc., to continually monitor student progress as well as to adapt curriculum and develop effective instructional strategies.
 School leaders and teachers use the Illuminate Assessment System to monitor and analyze student performance.
-All data is collectively analyzed by the School Site, ICEF Grade-Level or Subject Level Cadres, and with the School Site Instructional Leadership Team to share best practices, identify student areas of needs and create actionable instructional plans.
+All data is collectively analyzed by the School, ICEF Grade-Level or Subject Level Cadres, and with Charter School Site Instructional Leadership Team to share best practices, identify student areas of needs and create actionable instructional plans.

-IILA teachers will conference with students and parents to regularly discuss student progress towards College and Career Readiness.
+IVPPHS teachers will conference with students and parents to regularly discuss student progress towards College and Career Readiness.

-Over three years in middle school, the following over-arching standards-aligned objectives are tracked:
+Over four years in high school, the following over-arching standards-aligned objectives are tracked: